Skip to content

 error-tracewarningErrors recorded in activity log tracestrace.errors.length > 0

 Every forensic report is saved as a timestamped markdown file in .gsd/forensics/ (e.g., report-2026-03-17-14-30-22.md).
 This creates an audit trail of investigations.
-The report includes all anomalies, recent unit history, activity log traces, doctor issues, and crash lock state.
+The report includes all anomalies, recent unit history, activity log traces, doctor issues, crash lock state, and metrics summary.

 Before writing, the report is redacted: absolute paths are replaced with relative equivalents, home directories are replaced with ~, and API keys, Bearer tokens, and environment variable values are scrubbed.

 The report is formatted into a structured prompt (capped at 30KB) and dispatched to the LLM with triggerTurn: true.
-The LLM receives the problem description, all anomalies, a table of the ten most recent units from the metrics ledger, the top three activity log traces (tool calls, files written, errors, last reasoning), doctor issues, crash lock state, metrics summary, and the path to the GSD extension source code with a comprehensive domain-organized source map.
+The LLM receives the problem description, all anomalies, a table of the ten most recent units from the metrics ledger, the top three activity log traces (tool calls, files written, errors, last reasoning), doctor issues (error-severity only), crash lock state with process-alive status, a metrics summary (total units, cost, tokens, duration), completion status, and the path to the GSD extension source code with a list of key files for navigating failures.

 The LLM follows a structured investigation sequence:

-4. Clarify — may ask up to 2 questions if the report is genuinely ambiguous (skipped if data is sufficient)
+2. Clarify if needed — may ask up to 2 questions if the report is genuinely ambiguous

-Then the LLM offers GitHub issue creation at gsd-build/gsd-2 with labels bug, auto-generated.
-The issue is created via gh issue create --repo gsd-build/gsd-2 using the bash tool (not the github_issues tool, which can’t target a specific repo).
-The issue template includes GSD version, model, the failing unit, reproduction context, forensic findings, and a concrete fix suggestion — automatically redacted of any user-specific data.
+4. Offer GitHub issue creation at gsd-build/gsd-2 with labels bug, auto-generated — includes GSD version, model, failing unit, reproduction context, forensic findings, and a concrete fix suggestion; redacted of user-specific data

 FilePurpose